 How to Use the Nine-Box Matrix for Succession Planning and Development

-The nine-box method to assess and develop talent has several benefits including its lack of complexity.
+Using the nine-box method to assess and develop talent can have several benefits including its lack of complexity.
 While the tool may be simple, the dynamics of people using the tool are not.
 Don’t underestimate the amount of anxiety it can cause if a team has never done a ranking exercise like this before.

 Defining the Nine-Box Matrix

-The nine-box matrix helps employers identify a pool of high performers that make good candidates for internal promotions since companies know that acquiring talent externally costs much more than identifying internal candidates with potential.
+The nine-box matrix helps employers identify a pool of high performers who make good candidates for internal promotions.
+Companies know that acquiring talent externally costs much more than identifying internal candidates with potential.

-The nine boxes of the matrix offer employee category descriptions, and management must discuss each employee and assign them to a relevant box in the matrix.
+The nine boxes of the matrix offer employee category descriptions.
+Management must discuss each employee and assign them to a relevant box in the matrix.

 When all members of the team agree to which employees belong in the top-performer boxes, they have successfully identified candidates with good promotion potential.
 The nine boxes of the matrix have descriptive titles, such as Core Contributor, Solid Performer, or Star.

-To learn more about the performance and potential of the nine-box matrix and why it makes an effective tool for succession planning and leadership development, see 8 Reasons to Use the Performance and Potential Nine-Box Matrix for Succession Planning and Leadership Development.
+To learn more about the performance and potential of the nine-box matrix and its benefits, see 8 Reasons to Use the Performance and Potential Nine-Box Matrix for Succession Planning and Leadership Development.

 Laying the Groundwork